 As you can see, funding an MBA can be expensive and a major cause for concern depending on the institution you’re applying to.
 University prestige and type are the main reasons why some Indian universities can charge much higher fees than others.

 Hence, a university’s reputation is often considered as an investment.
-For instance, Panjab University is one of India’s oldest institution and is often seen as one of the universities that inspired generations.
+For instance, Panjab University is one of India’s oldest institutions and is often seen as one of the universities that inspired generations.
 In addition, it is renowned for its quality curriculum.

 As a result, it charges higher fees than other schools based on this, and students have no problem paying because they believe acquiring an MBA from there gives them a degree that potential employers have heard of and felt is of high quality.

 However, for some, the high cost of a degree usually acts as a barrier to graduate business education.
 To assist, we did the legwork on your behalf to help you identify quality schools you can attend without any financial pressures.

 If you’re planning to enroll in a distance MBA in India and are on a tighter budget than most, we’ve compiled a list of the cheapest MBA programs you might want to consider.

 Average Distance Course Duration

 As mentioned, a distance MBA program is typically designed for busy individuals who need greater flexibility in scheduling, such as full-time employees or people who run their own businesses.

 The duration of the program can vary.
 How long it takes to complete a distance MBA course depends on the type of degree that you want to earn and the institution you wish to attend.

 Some schools offer streamlined programs that often focus on core business classes only.
 These courses usually target people who already have significant experience working in a specific industry and typically require extra time to earn a degree.